 7 Factors to Consider Before Making a Job Offer

-What Are 7 Key Considerations Before You Make an Employee Selection Decision?
+Key Considerations Before You Make an Employee Selection Decision

 When you consider making a job offer, it’s tempting to offer the job to the candidate who is most like you.
 The candidate feels as comfortable as a well-worn shoe.
 You won’t get many surprises once you make the job offer, and your gut is comfortable that your favorite candidate can do the job.